GuyJiawei/TalentBridge-App/README.md

 - Simple and intuitive interface: The app is easy to use and navigate, making it simple for you to search for job openings and apply for positions that match your skills and experience.

+## Future development
-- Customized job search: TalentBridge allows you to customize your job search based on your location, industry, experience level, and other preferences.
+- Customised job search : TalentBridge allows you you customise your job search based on your location, industry, experience, level and other preferences.

-- Job recommendations: Based on your profile and previous job searches, TalentBridge provides personalized job recommendations that fit your career goals.
+-  Job recoomentation- based on your profile, TalentBridge will like to send you the job recommendations.

 ## Table of Contents